knative/community/elections/2023-SC/README.md

 You can find [a sample template in the folder](./nomination-template.md).

-Once you have created the PR, you may email knative-dev and/or knative-users *once* to let people know about your candidacy and encourage endorsements as comments on the PR.
-Please use something like this for your email in order to encourage endorsements in Github and not on the mailing list:
+Once you have created the PR, you may email knative-dev@googlegroups.com and/or knative-users@googlegroups.com *once* to let people know about your candidacy and encourage endorsements as comments on the PR.
+Please use a text similar to the text below for your email in order to encourage endorsements in Github and not on the mailing list:

 ```